 • You have the choice between free-standing, wall-mounted, pole-mounted, and ceiling-mounted heaters.

-• Determine your fuel source (Natural Gas, Liquid Propane, or electricity) to narrow down style options, measure the square footage you’re heating, and decide how many heaters you’ll need.
+• Determine your fuel source (Natural Gas, Propane, or electricity) to narrow down style options, measure the square footage you’re heating, and decide how many heaters you’ll need.

 • Check local building codes and restrictions and clearance to combustibles.